How do ensure that we have the fundamental material requirements to stay healthy through times of crises?

 - Online co-creation workshops to design and plan joint actions.

 - An online hackathon to accelerate existing initiatives through technical support

 Next open source technology is used to make connections between topics being discussed, the people discussing them, places, projects, solutions and struggles.
 When we put this together, patterns start to emerge that help join these ideas and people to each other and to other information, skill and resources.

 By the end of the process, our community members have gained a richer knowledge and understanding of the issue they wish to tackle and have a blueprint to put their idea into action.

 - Preparation: Collecting and discussing case studies, preparing initiatives for the hackathon, Pre-event introductions and networking

 - During the event: Rigorous documentation, definition of a list of follow up action points with clear allocation of roles and responsibilities, open participatory budgeting for the activities.

 - Follow up: Rapid deployment of the actions (1 week cycles), followed by open participatory evaluation and codesign of next cycle based on lessons learned.

 Format & practical information

-- An online meeting.
-You register in advance to reserve your slot, then receive a link and password to the event the day before: Register here.
+- A discussion on our online platform followed by meeting.
+You tell us a little about yourself and your thoughts on the topic to reserve your slot.
+Then receive a link and password to the event the day before: Register here.

 - Full information sheet: add url here (create a new one for each session using this template)